vanus-labs/docs/content/vanus-connect/connector-guides/source/github/setup.md

 # GitHub

-This guide contains information to set up a GitHub Source in Vanus Cloud.
+This guide contains information to set up a GitHub Source in Vanus Connect.

 ## Introduction